-This project represents a collaboration between Menzies School of Health Research and Monash University.
+This project was a collaboration between Menzies School of Health Research and Monash University.

 Stores in remote communities have a unique role in delivering preventative health promotion strategies by influencing the primary food supply with positive impacts on Indigenous health.
-Past initiatives have been limited and generally not sustained and therefore health status remains well below the average for Australia.
+Past initiatives have been limited and generally not sustained.

-Supporting public health nutritionists working in the remote food retail sector, to contribute to creating sustainable and effective change in the foods in remote stores is key to success.
+Supporting public health nutritionists working in the remote food retail sector, to create sustainable and effective change to food sold in remote stores is crucial.

 Implications for policy and practice:

-This study will provide a model for workforce development, building much needed evidence and opportunities to increase the attraction and retention of public health nutritionists in remote Australia to contribute to sustaining improved nutrition and therefore health in remote communities.
+This study has developed a model for workforce development, building evidence and opportunities to increase the attraction and retention of public health nutritionists in remote Australia to contribute to sustaining improved nutrition and therefore health in remote communities.